Voxelum/x-minecraft-launcher/CONTRIBUTING.md

 See some examples:

 1. `AppSideBar.vue` is the sidebar component, and the `AppSideBarInstanceItem.vue` is the component used in `AppSideBar.vue` representing an instance.
-2. `Curseforge.vue` is the curseforge page component, and the `CurseforgeCategories.vue` is the category card used in `Curseforge.vue` page.
+2. `Curseforge.vue` is the CurseForge page component, and the `CurseforgeCategories.vue` is the category card used in `Curseforge.vue` page.

 If you are interested in core logic, you can goto `xmcl-runtime/services/`.
 Each file under it are representing a service for a specific domain/aspect of the launcher logic.
 During this process, you should also aware about the corresponding files under the `xmcl-runtime-api/services/`, which declare the interface of the actual services.